-From 1 July 2021, contaminated land duties address risk of harm from contamination of land and groundwater.
+Contaminated land duties address risk of harm from contamination of land and groundwater.
 They work alongside the general environmental duty (GED).
-Unmanaged contamination can cause harmful changes in land or groundwater quality, posing a risk to human health and the environment.
+Unmanaged contamination can cause harmful changes in land or groundwater quality.
+These changes can pose a risk to human health and the environment.

 Depending on the contamination status of your land (including groundwater), your duties and obligations may include:

-- your general environmental duty to manage risks that your activities involving contaminated land pose
+- your GED to manage risks posed by your activities involving contaminated land

 - your duty to manage contaminated land

-- your duty to notify EPA of contamination.
+- your duty to notify EPA of contamination in certain circumstances.

-Unlike the GED, the duty to manage and duty to notify apply regardless of whether you’re undertaking an activity.
-You can find a detailed explanation of the duties and EPA’s expectations in the Contaminated land policy (publication 1915).
+The duty to manage and duty to notify apply regardless of whether you’re undertaking an activity, unlike the GED.
+You can find details on the duties and EPA’s expectations in the Contaminated land policy (publication 1915).

 Summary of the contaminated land duties